 - The texture of different brands of cream cheese can vary quite significantly.
 If you want a looser and creamier cheese spread, you can mix in a little bit of cream as you add your mix-ins.
 Stir in about a teaspoon at a time until it reaches your desired consistency.

-The secret to making a bagel-shop worthy bagel at home is going big on the schmear of cream cheese.
-Always add more than you think you’ll need–you will never regret it, I promise.
-This recipe makes 2 cups of scallion caper cream cheese so you’ll definitely have enough for quite a few bagels.
+- The secret to making a bagel-shop worthy bagel at home is to go really big on the cream cheese.
+Always add more than you think.

 Disclosure: This post was sponsored by Arla Foods, as always, all opinions are my own.
 Thank you for supporting my sponsors and allowing me to continue creating recipes like this scallion caper cream cheese.